sruti-jain/Data-Analysis-Research-Projects-in-R/README.md

 ## Project 2 - Bama Politics Dataset (Education versus Politics)
+1. Cleaned the existing data to differentiate between the design variables and qualitative variables needed for CA analysis in the survey that mainly explained max variance for our hypothesis question: How education is related to the choice of political parties?
+2. Analyzed the Dataset to implement CA and bootstraping techniques to explain the existing data on two principal components which were significant after the bootstraping results.
+3. Plotted the Biplot (Symmetric & Unsymmetric) and bootstrap ratio graphs to gain more insights.

 ### Conclusion
 When we interpret the Biplot and correlation circle plot together, the CA and bootstrap results revealed:

 1. Component 1: The latent structure of the Bama Politics data as revealed by CA indicated that the first component characterized Republican & Independent versus Democrat.
 Also it indicates that educated people prefer Republican & Independent over Democrat.
 2. Component 2: Mainly distinguishes people supporting the Republican versus Independent & Democrats.